ayr-ton/awesome-geek-podcasts/README.md

 * [The Linux Action Show](https://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (discontinued)
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
 * [The Manifest](https://manifest.fm) - A podcast all about package management.
-* [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
 * [The Ship Show](http://theshipshow.com/) - Build engineering, DevOps, release management & everything in between!
 * [The Stack Overflow Podcast](https://stackoverflow.blog/podcasts/) - A weekly podcast about developers and the Stack Overflow community.
 * [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.